 Topping Ideas:

-Here are a few ideas for adding in extra flavors and what to serve with this microwave chocolate mug cake.
+Here are a few ideas for adding extra flavors and what to serve with this gluten-free microwave chocolate mug cake.
 This tastes like the real deal: yummy chocolate cake!

 • Ice Cream – Serve chocolate mug cake with your favorite gluten free ice cream.